 Southend-on-Sea is a popular seaside town (or city) only an hour east from London, home of the country’s longest pleasure pier, Root’s Hall (League One team Southend United’s ground), and a collection of night clubs.
 It’s a place of significance for us, not just as a famous UK holiday destination, but as somewhere Dan and I have spent a fair portion of our lives.

+The last Thames Estuary walk is from the centre of Southend-on-Sea.
 An hour’s stroll from Leigh-on-Sea via Old Leigh, Chalkwell and Westcliff, gets you to Western Esplanade, the road that takes visitors to the Thames Estuary for a walk along the seafront.
 As you approach Southend Seafront, the white painted facades directly stare out onto the estuary that glitters endlessly in a postcard-like scene.
 With the towering lampposts and trees that look like palm trees, it’s Los Angeles without the price tag!

 Once you reach the centre, forget Adventure Island and go to the pier.
 It’s over a mile long, a wonderful walk in the sunshine, and totally romantic – Dan and I had one of our first dates there back in March 2016.
-The sights are worth the walk.
+The sights are worth the trek.
 On the one hand, you are faced with the bedlam of a busy summer day at the beach.
 On the other side of the river is Kent, which is just close enough for you to see on the horizon.
 Then out to sea is the endless stretch of water that laps calmly against the wooden posts of the pier.
 Once you have had your fill of being in the sea, check out the museum at the end, have a bite to eat in the cafe, or for a few extra pounds, you can ride the rickety old train back to dry land.

 To fully immerse yourself in the wild lifestyle of Southend-on-Sea, fight your way through the flashing lights and incessant rattling of coins in the penny arcades, or have a few drinks in Chinnery’s, the famous seafront venue which houses numerous bands each month.